damien-meere/full_stack_milestone/README.md

 From the user stories detailed above, it was relatively simple to pull together a rough early design for the general look and feel for the site.
 The Wireframes for the site were built using
 [Balsamiq Cloud](https://balsamiq.cloud/).
 This is the web version of Balsamiq Wireframes tool, which is used to design user interfaces online.
 A pdf of all original wireframes for the site can be found here - ![Site Wireframes](documentation/Wireframes/ComicStorePages_v2.pdf?raw=true).
-As you will see from the early wireframes, the goal was to create an easy-to-navigate and minimalist experience to ensure the user was able to quickly figure out out to move around the site and locate the product they wish to purchse.
+As you will see from the early wireframes, the goal was to create an easy-to-navigate and minimalist experience to ensure the user was able to quickly figure how out to move around the site and locate the product they wish to purchase.
 The target, as with all eCommerce sites is to maximise the chances of a customer completing a purchase.

 The following sections detail the various pages throughout the site and breakdown their main components.
 Also included at the end of various sections is the option to view the original wireframe.